OUR APPROACH

 We respond where our model is needed — and share it widely.

-Are you interested in using our model?
+Are you interested in using our Coexistence in Action (CiA) Framework?

 We are creating lasting coexistence - with communities at the centre, and elephants on the move.